-- Adoption of the Unified Development Code March 2017, which included form-based codes for the downtown area (former C-2 district). - Adoption of Accessory Dwelling Unit (ADU) regulations to permit ADUs as an additional dwelling unit option to promote context-sensitive density.
+- Adoption of the Unified Development Code March 2017, which included form-based codes for the Mixed-Use downtown area (former C-2 district). - Adoption of Accessory Dwelling Unit (ADU) regulations to permit ADUs as an additional dwelling unit option to promote context-sensitive density.
 ADUs are permitted in the R-2 zone and higher and via a conditional use permit in the R-1 zone subject to use-specific standards.
-Note: revisiting ADU regulations in terms of intent and application is also a next step identified in this report. - Establishment of a Community Land Trust to develop and oversee affordable housing construction in the community. - Development of the Integrated Water Resource Plan (Columbia Water & Light, March 2017) and Our Columbia Waters: Integrated Management Plan for Wastewater and Stormwater (September 2018). - Development and adoption of a Climate Action and Adaptation Plan (CAAP) and expanded citizen oversight committee for CAAP implementation (Climate and Environment Commission).
+Note: revisiting ADU regulations in terms of intent and application is also a next step identified in this report. - Establishment of a Community Land Trust to develop and oversee affordable housing construction in the community. - Development of an Integrated Utilities Management Plan (includes wastewater and stormwater). - Development and adoption of a Climate Action and Adaptation Plan (CAAP) and expanded citizen oversight committee for CAAP implementation (Climate and Environment Commission).

 - Development of a neighborhood planning process and adoption of the West Central Columbia Neighborhood Action Plan.
 The Gary-Atkins Neighborhood Association was also formed during the development of the West Central plan.
-Several of the action items from the West Central Neighborhood Plan have also been implemented, including buyouts of flood-prone properties, traffic calming features, and improvements to Again Park. - Recognition of the historic African American Sharp End and the African American Heritage Trail to celebrate, recognize, and remember African American contributions to the community. - Growth in ticketing, new destinations and terminal expansion at the Columbia Regional Airport. - Development of the Downtown Community Improvement District (CID) Gateways, establishment of the Business Loop 70 CID, and recognition of the Business Loop CID Corridor Plan - Transit Master Plan adoption and Public Transit Advisory Committee formed. - Completion of Phase I & Phase II and on-going Phase III historic surveys of the North Central Neighborhood.
+Several of the action items for the West Central Neighborhood Plan have also been implemented, including buyouts of flood-prone properties, traffic calming features, and improvements to Again Park. - Recognition of the historic African American Sharp End and the African American Heritage Trail to celebrate, recognize, and remember the contribution to the community by African Americans. - Growth in ticketing, new destinations and terminal expansion at the Columbia Regional Airport. - Development of the Downtown Community Improvement District (CID) Gateways, establishment of the Business Loop 70 CID, and recognition of the Business Loop CID Corridor Plan - Transit Master Plan adoption and Public Transit Advisory Committee formed. - Completion of Phase I & Phase II and on-going Phase III historic surveys of the North Central Neighborhood.
 Work to develop a Preservation Plan (a strategic plan for preservation activities) is underway. - Community Dashboard map created for transparent, easy access to real-time planning, permitting and development data.
 The Dashboard supports the Plan objective to promote transparent planning processes and communication; however, public input calls for additional enhancements to more fully realize its communication medium potential.